EstefSpace/Minimalist-New-Tab/README.md

 Now you have it installed!

-# New version released 2.0!
+# New version released 2.5!

-This new version only set the current time and day.
+Added some customization and documentation within the .html and .css (some styles were improved or replaced)

+Date-Clock in New-Tab! **(version 2.0)**